Each library in our system offers internet access. Most libraries have wi-fi.

 Adjustable for Your Vision

-To hear audio from computers in the library, you may bring your own headphones or check with the staff to see if headphones are available.
+To hear audio in the library, you may bring your own headphones or check with the staff to see if headphones are available.
+Headphones are provided on most library computers.

-As you have read in the Internet Use Policy, it is your responsibility to practice good internet safety and security precautions when using the Library's computers.
-If you give your children internet access, they will also need to know how to stay safe on the internet.
+Internet Safety As you have read in the Internet Use Policy, it is your responsibility to practice good internet safety and security precautions when using the Library's computers and wi-fi.
+If you allow your children internet access, they will also need to know how to stay safe on the internet.

 To learn more about online safety for all ages, visit these Internet Safety Links.
 You will also find books in the library that discuss internet safety and security issues in detail.